github/explore/topics/nuget/index.md

 url: https://www.nuget.org/
 wikipedia_url: https://en.wikipedia.org/wiki/NuGet
 ---
-NuGet is a free and open-source package manager designed for the Microsoft development platform.
+NuGet is a free and open source package manager designed for the Microsoft development platform.
 It is formerly known as NuPack.